Eggplant and Zucchini Involtini from an Italy Culinary Tour

 3. Cook the zucchini slices about 3-4 minutes on one side, turn over and continue to cook for another 2-3 minutes, or until each slice is tender with a light golden hue.
 Remove from the broiler, transfer to a plate and cool.
 (At this point, the slices may be cooled, covered and reserved for a few hours before shaping.)

-4. Ripieno/Filling: Combine the bread crumbs, ham, pine nuts, currants, parsley and cheese, then toss with the beaten egg white.
+4. Make the Ripieno/Filling: Combine the bread crumbs, ham, pine nuts, currants, parsley, and chopped cheese, then toss with the beaten egg white.
 Add the Quick Tomato Sauce, toss, season to taste.

 5. Preheat the oven to 400 F/200 C. Shaping the Involtini: Lay flat one broiled eggplant slice, then place a broiled zucchini slice on top of it.
 Using your fingertips, gently shape 2-3 tablespoons of the filling into a log, place in the center and wrap the zucchini and eggplant slices around the filling, overlapping the ends.
 Place end-side down in the baking pan/casserole.
 Cover the pan with foil or a glass lid.
 (At this point, the involtini can be placed in the refrigerator for a few hours and baked later.
 Remove 30 minutes before baking.)
 Place in the center of the oven.
 Reduce the heat to 350 F/180 C and bake covered for 15-20 minutes or until heated through.